Nolicx/RadFiled3D/README.md

 ```

 #### Direct integration with RadField3D datasets
-Comming with the next update to the PyPi release!

 Directly iterate RadField3D datasets either by loading whole fields or iterating each voxel independently.
 The dataset classes will return pyTorch compatible NamedTuples, that preserve the structure of the raw radiation fields and layers.
 ```python
 from RadField3D.pytorch.datasets.radfield3d import RadField3DDataset